ReFreezed/HotParticles/misc/README.txt

         radialAcceleration      table    Table with these numeric fields: min, max.
 Is also an array. relativeRotation        boolean  True if relative rotation is enabled, false otherwise rotation                table    Table with these numeric fields: min, max.
-Is also an array. sizes                   table    Sequence of sizes.
+Is also an array. shaderFilename          string   Filename of the shader.
+Is empty if no shader has been specified.
+This could be used as a fallback for when shaderPath is empty. shaderPath              string   Path to the shader relative to the specified base folder.
+Is empty if no shader has been specified or no path is available. sizes                   table    Sequence of sizes.
         sizeVariation           number   How varied the sizes are.
 The value is between 0 and 1. speed                   table    Table with these numeric fields: min, max.
 Is also an array.